 Digital forensics tools are all relatively new.
 Up until the early 1990s, most digital investigations were conducted through live analysis, which meant examining digital media by using the device-in-question as anyone else would.
-As devices became more complex and packed with more information, live analysis became cumbersome and inefficient.
+However, as devices became more complex and packed with more information, live analysis became cumbersome and inefficient.
 Eventually, freeware and proprietary specialist technologies began to crop up as both hardware and software to carefully sift, extract, or observe data on a device without damaging or modifying it.

 Autopsy is a digital forensics platform and graphical interface that forensic investigators use to understand what happened on a phone or computer.
 It aims to be an end-to-end, modular solution that is intuitive out of the box.
 Select modules in Autopsy can do timeline analysis, hash filtering, and keyword search.
-They can extract web artifacts, recover deleted files from unallocated space, and find indicators of compromise.
+In addition, they can extract web artifacts, recover deleted files from unallocated space, and find indicators of compromise.
 All of this can be done relatively rapidly.

-Bulk Extractor scans a file, directory, or disk image and extracts information without parsing the file system or file system structures, allowing it to access different parts of the disk in parallel, making it faster than the average tool.
+Bulk Extractor scans a file, directory, or disk image.
+It extracts information without parsing the file system or file system structures, allowing it to access different parts of the disk in parallel, making it faster than the average tool.
 The second advantage of Bulk Extractor is that it can be used to process practically any form of digital media: hard drives, camera cards, smartphones, SSDs, and optical drives.

-All extracted information can be processed either manually or with one of four automated tools, one of which incorporates context-specific stop lists (i.e., search terms flagged by the investigator) that remove some of the human error from digital forensics investigation.
+All extracted information can be processed either manually or with one of four automated tools, one of which incorporates context-specific stop lists (i.e., search terms flagged by the investigator) that remove some human error from digital forensics investigation.
 The software is available for free for Windows and Linux systems.

 Digital Forensics Framework (DFF) is an open-source computer forensics platform built upon a dedicated Application Programming Interface (API).
 Equipped with a graphical user interface for simple use and automation, DFF guides a user through the critical steps of a digital investigation and can be used by both professionals and amateurs alike.